Nick Knatterton: History

 The character Nick Knatterton was created in 1935, when Schmidt wrote and drew a detective story called "Der Hilferuf der Maud O'Key" to the weekly magazine Die Grüne Post, with the events located in Chicago in the United States.
 The main character was called Nick Knatterton, and he already had the famous chin and a chequered coat.
 The character next appeared in the magazine Die Landpost in 1946; the story was called "Der Schuß in den künstlichen Hinterkopf", German for "The shot in the artificial back of the head".

-Schmidt recalled that in 1950 he had got his hands on a Superman comic brought from the United States and started parodying the way the comic was narrated:
+Schmidt recalled that in 1950 he came into possession of a Superman comic brought from the United States and started parodying the way the comic was narrated:

 Soon after the war I got my hands on a colourful comic brought from the United States, which was called Superman.
 The comic had a visual story where bubbles filled with text came out of people's mouths, noses, ears and foreheads depending on what they said, heard, smelled or even thought.
 Swirls around a person's head meant they were losing consciousness, and stars represented a blow to the chin or other sensitive body part.
 The course of the events, which would fill many pages in a novel, was concentrated into one small picture, saving almost 95 percent of the reading time.

 I decided to start parodying this completely primitive style of storytelling so thoroughly that no one would care about such bubble-filled stupid literature meant for illiterates.
 (Manfred Schmidt in 1970.))